antor44/meteor/README.md

 # Meteor
 MSX Basic game, a clone of Lunar Rescue.

-Meteor a free MSX Basic game, developed with default Basic, no assembly.
+Meteor is a free MSX Basic game, developed with default Basic without inserting machine code.

 How to play: The player controls a ship, which must land on some rocks, then return to the mother ship.
 Additional ships every 1000 points.